American Airlines Group, Inc. (AAL) Stock Price & How to Invest

 More on American Airlines Group, Inc. (AAL)

 Whether AAL is worth buying today depends more on your time horizon and what you already hold than on any single call.
-We walk through valuation, what would have to go right, and the risks in is AAL a buy?, and where the stock could go from here in the AAL stock forecast.
+We walk through valuation, what would have to go right, and the risks in is AAL a buy or a sell?, and where the stock could go from here in the AAL stock forecast.

 FAQ